St John the Baptist's Church, Crawley: History

+Bell 8 also has a few floral ornaments inscribed.
+The bells are hung in an oak bell frame arranged in what's known as an 8.3 layout.
+In 1931, bell 3 was recast by Mears & Stainbank after it cracked.
+At the same time, the tenor was rehung on plain bearings.
+The rest of the bells were rehung on ball bearings 4 years later by John Taylor & Co.
+Some of the wheels were replaced in 1985, and the 5th was rehung on a new headstock by Whitechapel in 1999.
+When the bells were restored in 1880, an Ellacombe and Seage's apparatus were installed so that the bells could be controlled by 1 person, and that they could be rung in silence.

 The church's location just east of the High Street meant that it was very close to the boundary of Ifield parish.
 People who lived on or around the west side of the High Street would often attend St John the Baptist's although their parish church was St Margaret's.
 One such worshipper was Mark Lemon, founding editor of the satirical magazine Punch.
 Having adopted Crawley as his home town, he lived at Vine Cottage on the west side of the High Street, and regularly attended St John the Baptist's instead of St Margaret's.
 However, his substantial girth caused him problems: he had to sit in the gallery because there were no pews large enough to accommodate him in the nave.

 The church, graveyard and church walk are reportedly haunted a number of paranormal sightings have happened over the years.
 The churchyard contains the war graves of two soldiers of World War I and an airman of World War II.